ane/ebi/README.md

   the models and data of the program.
 They could be `Book`s in a library or `Employee` in an employee registry.

 * **Boundaries** are abstractions for transferring data from the outside world to actual business logic side.
-Succintly put, boundaries are *delivery mechanisms*. bA boundary can implement a graphical user interface of an application or its HTTP API.
+Succintly put, boundaries are *delivery mechanisms*.
+A boundary can implement a graphical user interface of an application or its HTTP API.
 Boundaries aren't usually concrete implementations but usually defined as abstractions that *interactors* implement.
+	* **Request boundaries** are endpoints interactors implement tasked with receiving data, e.g., web requests.
+	* **Response boundaries** are where interactors send their results.

 * **Interactors** manipulate entities.
 Their job is to accept requests through the boundaries and manipulate application state.
 Interactors is the business logic layer of the application: interactors *act* on requests and decide what to do with them.
 Interactors know of request and response models called **DTOs**, data transfer objects.
 Any interactor function is a mapping from a request DTO to a response DTO.